joostm8/bip-project-services/README.md

      - Press `Ctrl + Shift + P` to open the command palette
      - Select `Tasks: Run Task`
      - Select the task `Run All`
-8. You're all set, refer to the readmes of the services for further details.
+8. You're all set, refer to the readmes of the services for further details, and specifically on how to configure your group ID in the files!

 ## Services Tutorials
 - [Conveyor Belt](./conveyor_belt_G2MQTT/README.md)